Blind Super-resolution of Point Sources via Projected Gradient Descent: Main result

 \section{Main result}

-In this section, we provide a theoretical analysis of PGD-VHL under a random subspace model.
+In this section, we provide a theoretical analysis of PGD--VHL under a random subspace model.

-\begin{assumption} The column vectors $\{\vb_i\}_{i=0}^{n-1}$ of $\mB^\tranH$ are independently and identically drawn from a distribution $F$ which satisfies the following conditions
+\begin{assumption} The column vectors $\{\vb_i\}_{i=0}^{n-1}$ of $\mB^\tranH$ are independently and identically drawn from a distribution $F$ which satisfies the following conditions:

-\end{assumption} \begin{remark} Assumption \ref{assumption 2} is a standard assumption in blind super-resolution \cite{chi2016guaranteed, yang2016super, li2019atomic, suliman2018blind,chen2020vectorized}, and holds with $\mu_0 = 1$ by many common random ensembles, for instance, when the components of $\vb$ are Rademacher random variables taking the values $\pm 1$ with equal probability or when $\vb$ is uniformly sampled from the rows of a Discrete Fourier Transform (DFT) matrix.
+\end{assumption} \begin{remark} { Assumption \ref{assumption 2} is a standard assumption in RIPless compressed sensing \cite{candes2011probabilistic} and blind super-resolution \cite{chi2016guaranteed, yang2016super, li2019atomic, suliman2018blind,chen2020vectorized}.
+It implies the spectral flatness over point spread functions, which is satisfied in OFDM signals \cite{barbieri2010ofdm} and noisy radar waveforms \cite{pralon2021analysis}. } Assumption \ref{assumption 2} holds with $\mu_0 = 1$ by many common random ensembles, for instance, when the components of $\vb$ are Rademacher random variables taking the values $\pm 1$ with equal probability or when $\vb$ is uniformly sampled from the rows of a Discrete Fourier Transform (DFT) matrix.

 \end{remark}

 Now we present the main result, whose proofs are deferred to Section \ref{sec: proof}. \begin{theorem} Let $\mu \geq \mu_1$ and $\sigma = \sigma_1({\widehat\bSigma}_0)/(1-\varepsilon)$ for $0 \leq \varepsilon \leq 1/3$.
 Let $\eta\leq \frac{\sigma_r}{9000(\mu_0 \mu sr\sigma_1)^2}$, $\beta = \frac{\sigma_r}{72}$, and { $\mM^\natural = ^\tranH$}.
 Suppose $\mX^\natural$ obeys the Assumption \ref{assumption 1} and the subspace $\mB$ satisfies the Assumption \ref{assumption 2}.
 If